shuyyu/GAPR/README.md

 ```
 ![CRABS dataset](CRABS.png)

+GAPR provides flexible visualization and output options that allow users to customize the appearance of matrix layouts and manage exported results.

+These options include:
+- Color settings for all matrices
+- Label size settings
+- Export-related options (e.g., `exp.*`)
+- PNG output configuration

+## Other Functions

 In addition to the main `GAP()` function, GAPR provides several user-accessible functions that can be used for specific analysis tasks:

 - **Proximity computation**: